blazerzero/duo-help/Interface-Guide.md

 # Interface Guide

 ## **How to Give or Change Feedback**
-To mark a cell as a violation, click on the cell.
+To mark a cell as a violation of a key or FD, click on the cell.
 The cell will be highlighted yellow.
-If you decide at any point this cell is not an error, you can simply click on it again to unmark it, and it will be unhighlighted.
+If you decide at any point this cell is not an violation, you can simply click on it again to unmark it, and it will be unhighlighted.

 ---

 ## **Your Feedback Persists Throughout the Interaction**
-Your feedback will be visible throughout the entire interaction, e.g. if you marked a cell as erroneous in a previous iteration, and that tuple/row occurs in a subsequent iteration, the cell will reappear as highlighted so that you can review your previous feedback alongside new data.
+Your feedback will be visible throughout the entire interaction, e.g. if you marked a cell as a violation in a previous iteration, and that tuple/row occurs in a subsequent iteration, the cell will reappear as highlighted so that you can review your previous feedback alongside new data.

 ---